 GV: And the best?

 BRANDO: Seagull.
 Apart from that first awful attempt, I think seagull was the most delicious thing I’ve ever had!
-I’d catch them with a bit of fishing line, skin them rather than pluck then, then cut off all the breast meat off, and bone-out the rest, and cook it up in a pan with scroggin’.
+I’d catch them with a bit of fishing line, skin them rather than pluck them, then cut off all the breast meat, and bone-out the rest, and cook it up in a pan with scroggin’.
 I had pinenuts and cranberries with rice … it was so yum!
 Like a seagull rice risotto!